jsoma/mapsheet/README.md

 #### Initialization options

 When you initialize Mapsheet you have plenty of options to pick through. `key` and `element` are the only two required parameters, though!
+I've tried to note the ones that are provider-specific.

 `key` is the URL to the *published* Google Spreadsheet you're dealing with.